semgrep/semgrep-vscode/README.md

 - `Semgrep: Sign out`: Log out from Semgrep Cloud Platform.
 Alternatively, you can sign out through your command-line interface by running `semgrep logout`.
 - `Semgrep: Update rules`: For logged-in users.
 If the rules in the [Policies](https://semgrep.dev/orgs/-/policies) or rules included through the **Semgrep › Scan: Configuration** configuration option have been changed, this command loads the new configuration of your rules for your next scan.

-Tip: You can click the Semgrep icon in the Visual Studio Code to quickly access all available commands.
+Tip: You can click the Semgrep icon in the Visual Studio Code to access all available commands quickly.

 ## Support